 Adjusted Gross Score

-"Adjusted Gross Score" is a players' gross score minus any adjustment under the ESC system (see below).
+"Adjusted Gross Score" is a players' gross score minus any adjustment under the Max Score system (see below).
 The adjusted score shall be used for index calculation purposes only.

 "Gross Score" is a player's actual score before it is adjusted by his handicap,